PradeepaA2004/apple-iphone-sales-analysis/README.md

 ---

-📘 Project Overview
+📱**Project Overview**

 The Apple iPhone Sales Analysis Dashboard provides a detailed view of sales performance across models, regions, years, and revenue segments.
-Using a structured dataset of 500+ iPhone sales records, this project uncovers:
+Using a structured dataset of 80000+ iPhone sales records, this project uncovers:

 Best-performing iPhone models